|Nutrition Facts (per serving)|

 - 2 teaspoons dark soy sauce

-- 1 tbsp. fish sauce (plus more to taste)
+- 1 tablespoon fish sauce (plus more to taste)

 - 1/2 tablespoons brown sugar

 Combine the stir-fry sauce ingredients together in a cup, stirring well to dissolve the sugar.
 Set aside.

 Fry the bacon in a wok or large frying pan until medium-done.
 Remove from heat and pour off half the fat.

 While letting the bacon cool, prepare the beans by snipping off the ends and cutting them into 2- to 3-inch lengths.
 Prepare the other ingredients.

 Remove bacon and cut it into small pieces.
 We follow the Asian method here by using a pair of clean scissors–makes the job quick and easy!

 With half the bacon fat still in the wok/pan, place over medium-high heat.
 Add the bacon pieces, shallot/onion, and garlic, plus 1 to 2 tablespoons water—just enough to get a good sizzle.
 Stir-fry until garlic is fragrant (1 minute).

 Add the beans, plus the red pepper (if using) and chili.
 If needed, also add a little more water to keep the ingredients frying nicely (1 to 2 tablespoons).
 Stir-fry 2 to 3 minutes.

 Add the stir-fry sauce, stirring well, then cover with a lid and let cook 5 to 7 minutes, stirring occasionally.

 For this dish, it is best if the beans are chewy rather than soft.
 Try one—if it's not tender enough, continue stir-frying another 1 to 2 minutes.

 Taste-test the stir-fry for flavor, keeping in mind that this dish should taste primarily salty and spicy (the saltiness is balanced out when served with plain rice).
 We usually add 1 more tablespoon fish sauce as well as another sprinkling of fresh or dried chili.
 If it's too salty for your taste, add a squeeze of lime juice.

 Serve with plenty of plain rice and ENJOY the strong flavors of this dish!